HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

       </tr>
     </tbody>
   </table>
-  <figcaption>{{ figure_link(caption="Javascript frameworks usage with JavaScript libraries.", sheets_gid="1934429143", sql_file="frameworks_libraries_combos.sql") }}</figcaption>
+  <figcaption>{{ figure_link(
+    caption="Top combinations of JavaScript frameworks and libraries used together.", sheets_gid="1934429143",
+    sql_file="frameworks_libraries_combos.sql"
+  ) }}</figcaption>
 </figure>

-jQuery tops in usage with libraries and frameworks, which could also be a result of using a third-party library that includes it.
-This, as a result, leads to more processing time for the code that the framework or library uses with the other included libraries.

-22% of known versions of jQuery are found to be version 3.5.1.
-This is a big jump compared to last year's (1.12.4), which could be attributed to Wordpress which constitutes most of the participation of jQuery.
+The most widely-used combination of JavaScript libraries and frameworks doesn't actually consist of multiple libraries at all!
+When used by itself, jQuery is found on 17.4% of mobile pages.
+The next most popular combination is jQuery and jQuery Migrate, which is used on 8.7% of mobile pages.
+In fact, all of the top 10 library and framework combinations include jQuery.

 ### Security vulnerabilities

-Using third-party libraries comes with its own benefits and drawbacks.
-When using third-party libraries, one extra step for developers is to ensure the security that the library brings.
-Lighthouse runs this security audit for the third-party libraries used using the package name and its version.
-These packages can then be checked if there is any vulnerability that has been identified related to those.
-This is done using the <a hreflang="en" href="https://snyk.io/vuln?type=npm">Snyk's open source vulnerability database</a>.
+Using JavaScript libraries can come with its own benefits and drawbacks.
+When using these libraries, one drawback is that older versions may include security risks like <a hreflang="en" href="https://owasp.org/www-community/attacks/xss/">Cross Site Scripting</a> (XSS).
+[Lighthouse](./methodology#lighthouse) detects the JavaScript libraries used on a page and fails the audit if their version has any known vulnerabilities in the open-source <a hreflang="en" href="https://snyk.io/vuln?type=npm">Snyk vulnerability database</a>.

 {{ figure_markup(
   content="63.9%",